DrSharky/VTMsite/README.md

 Doing this as a learning experience, it won't look too nice yet.
 Check out the progress at: https://drsharky.github.io/VTMsite/#!/creator

-**Update** I think this project is nearly finished, as far as functionality goes, other than bug fixes.
-Not to say more features won't be added in the future, but it would be considered complete by my standards.
-Style, mobile use, and other pages are still on the list to finish it off.

 **UPDATE 7/31/2018**
 I AM still working on this project, although it may not be apparent from the front page. check layout2 branch for my most recent changes.
 I'll merge it into master branch when I feel the layout changes are finished for the most part.